FlutterWay/bottom_sheet_scaffold/README.md

 # bottom_sheet_scaffold

-This package is built on [solid_bottom_sheet](https://pub.dev/packages/solid_bottom_sheet).
-The bottomsheet can be opened and closed by sliding the body of the scaffold.
+Slide your bottom sheet by sliding the body of the scaffold!.
+Very simple and customizable bottom sheet to implement.

 ## Features

 - Easy usage
 - Manage bottom sheet height by sliding the body of the scaffold
 - Draggable bottom sheet body
+- Full customizable
 - Listen bottom sheet status by using BottomSheetBuilder
 - No need to set any header to slide bottom sheet